001 - Systems Approach

 Water Calculator

-How the myth of food miles hurts the planet - The Guardian or Shrink that Footprint - Food Miles
+Is eating local produce better for the planet? - The Guardian or Shrink that Footprint - Food Miles

 The Independent - Veganism - Is it really environmentally friendly?